The following article was published in the Prompt magazine in December 2022 as a celebration of

 Over the 2 days, you will be invited to meet and journey across the threshold of both new and old landscapes, using a variety of different methods from two main models of Dramatherapy i.e. Sue Jennings Developmental Model of Embodiment, Projection & Role, and A Theatre Model

 No previous experience is required to participate.
 A perfect foundation if you are considering a new career path or extending your therapeutic skills or simply looking to enjoy reawakening your creative spirit.

 Dramatherapy is a form of interactive group work and a method of play; a means of discovering, unlocking and working with different aspects of the self in a spontaneous and imaginative way.
 It provides a creative vehicle for the transformation of feelings, and is an active form of therapy that emphasizes movement, voice, characterization, embodiment and expression through drama.
 The focus is not on performance but on the creative process itself.

-This course also aims to offer inspiration & technique for Continued Professional Development through gaining a practical understanding of 3 of the main models of the dramatherapy process and their application, gaining practical tools and techniques that can be applied within different settings.
-The workshops provide an interactive experience within a framework of theory and practice and offer a creative, empowering and insightful method for those interested in the link between theatre and therapy and a dynamic approach to healing and change.
+This course also aims to offer inspiration & technique for Continued Professional Development through gaining a practical understanding of 2 of the main models of the dramatherapy process and their application, gaining practical tools and techniques that can be applied within different settings as a dynamic approach to healing and change.

 “Dramatherapy is both the container of the chaos & the means to explore it” Jennings.